ryan-hunt-fed/Dev-Academy-Final-Project/README.md

 - Jordan stress profile, same as Jeff for stress signs.
 To do, separate Jordan from the work/have a break.

 - Kris stress profile, similar to Ming, withdraw or get frustrated.
-To do, check in when you can see that or talk about something slightly off topic to distract/destress.
+To do, check in with Kris when you can see that or talk about something slightly off topic to distract/destress.

 - Ryan stress profile, will get quiet when stressed with addition of moving around in the chair.
 To do, first give some space then check in.